Executive Certificate in Leadership

 - Develop and refine the practice of mindfulness, feedback and reflection

-- Understand their preferred style of conflict management
+- Understand one's preferred style of conflict management

 - Identify ways to apply conflict resolution skills creatively and effectively

-- Apply an Emotional Intelligence framework that will make them a more successful leader
+- Apply an Emotional Intelligence framework that will make one a more successful leader

-- Identify their key strategic thinking styles and develop the capacity use multiple thinking strategies
+- Identify key strategic thinking styles and develop the capacity to use multiple thinking strategies

 Teams and Relationship Management

-This course will explore the role of teams within the systems model, and emphasize the key role teams can play in problem-solving and innovative thinking.
-Team management has become a key competency of managers, and requires new models of leadership, with supporting motivational and performance management components such as recognizing, rewarding and supporting.
+This course explores the role of teams within the systems model, and emphasizes the key role teams can play in problem-solving and innovative thinking.
+Team management is a key competency of managers, and requires new models of leadership, with supporting motivational and performance management components such as recognition, reward, and support.
 Participants will discuss how to build and lead successful teams to achieve optimal performance in organizations.
-Participants explore and develop a set of tools that when combined with planning and collaboration will result in enhanced performance of teams and improved retention of talent within their organizations.
+They will explore and develop a set of tools that when combined with planning and collaboration will result in enhanced performance of teams and improved retention of talent within their organizations.